ThinkMeta-com/ThinkMeta.SolutionFiles/README.md

 ## For C# and C++ projects:

-Create the "Directory.Build.props" file in the root directory with the following content:
+Create a "Directory.Build.props" file in the root directory with the following content:

 ```xml
 <Project>